Blue Light Therapy Debunked

 What Happens After Treatment?

 Sclerotherapy is a quick and simple procedure.
-Sometimes, it only takes 10 minutes to perform.
-It's performed in the office, and typically without anesthesia.
-After undergoing sclerotherapy, the patient typically wears compression stockings for days to weeks.
-After the procedure, spider veins will begin to disappear, but it can take up to 6 weeks for complete results.
+In fact, an entire sclerotherapy treatment typically only takes 10–15 minutes to perform.
+It’s done right in our New York, New Jersey, or Michigan Metro Vein Centers specialized vein clinics, and you can return to work right away.
+After undergoing sclerotherapy, you’ll typically wear compression stockings for a couple days, and avoid prolonged sun exposure for a few weeks.
+After the procedure, spider veins will begin to disappear, though it can take a few weeks for complete results.
 Depending on the severity of the spider veins or varicose veins, some patients need multiple treatments.

-Many people use blue light therapy to treat their varicose or spider veins, but the treatment is costly and requires multiple sessions to become effective.
-Plus, treatment is typically not administered by a medical professional.
 If you have varicose veins or spider veins, they could be indicative of a more serious issue.
-The best and most cost-effective way to treat your veins is by going to a vein doctor for sclerotherapy treatment.
+The safest and most cost-effective way to treat your veins is by going to a vein doctor for an initial appointment, and discussing treatment options with them.